-Day cruise from Athens to: Hydra, Poros, Aegina
+Day cruise from Athens to Hydra, Poros, Aegina

 That is an excellent option.
 The ferry will take you to the island of Hydra in Saronic Gulf and to each of these villages/ports of each where you will experience the local cuisine and culture.
-Saronic gulf is spectacular.

-Bonus: You can take the ferry and be there in 1 hour.
-If you like cycling do it with your bike.
-We did it as part of a 2 days bike tour.
+Bonus: You can take the ferry and be there in 1 hour and if you like cycling, you can do that with your bike.
+We did it as part of a two days bike tour.

 Did you like our day trips from Athens?
 Have you ever been to any day trips from Athens or in Greece, before?
 We would be happy to know more about it.

 If you like, do pin this for others to find and please never forget your travel insurance.